rails/solid_cable/README.md

 This will create the `db/cable_schema.rb` file.

-You will then have to add the configuration for the errors database in `config/database.yml`.
-If you're using sqlite, it'll look something like this:
+You will then have to add the configuration for the database in `config/database.yml`.
+If you're using SQLite, it'll look something like this:

 ```yaml
 production: